ydataai/ydata-synthetic/README.md

   - [TimeGAN](https://papers.nips.cc/paper/2019/file/c9efe5f26cd17ba6216bbe2a7d26d490-Paper.pdf)
   - [DoppelGANger](https://dl.acm.org/doi/pdf/10.1145/3419394.3423643)

-## Contributing
-We are open to collaboration!
-If you want to start contributing you only need to:
-  1. Search for an issue in which you would like to work.
-Issues for newcomers are labeled with good first issue.
-  2. Create a PR solving the issue.
-  3. We would review every PRs and either accept or ask for revisions.

 ## Support
 For support in using this library, please join our Discord server.
 Our Discord community is very friendly and great about quickly answering questions about the use and development of the library.
 [Click here to join our Discord community!](https://tiny.ydata.ai/dcai-ydata-synthetic)